 Are Canadian Monthly Dividend Stocks a Good Investment?

-Currently, the inflation rate in Canada is at a decade high of 3.6%, while interest rates are sub 1%.
-In such a scenario, investing in resilient businesses that pay dividends and grow capital is a much wiser than letting your savings lose value in the bank.
-High-quality dividend stocks are also more tax-efficient as the dividend tax rate is lower than interest income.
+Currently, the inflation rate in Canada is at a decade-high of 3.6%, while interest rates are sub 1%.
+In such a scenario, investing in resilient businesses that pay dividends and grow capital is much wiser than letting your savings lose value in the bank.
+High-quality dividend stocks are also more tax-efficient as the dividend tax rate is lower than interest income, especially when DRIP investing in Canada.

 The pandemic and all the disruptions experienced by people have led to several systemic and secular changes.
 Like work-from-home has changed the corporate and business world significantly, the pandemic has also brought personal finance to the forefront.
 Many people have been forced to rethink their finances and have learned the importance of saving the hard way.
 Dividend-paying stocks are among the most popular options for investors to create passive income and grow their savings.